 Bold Jumping Spider (Phidippus audax)

-Detailing the identifying qualities of the Bold Jumping Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Bold Jumping Spider.

 Updated: 2/8/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The tiny and hairy Bold Jumping Spider has a lot of audacity and isn't afraid to eat creatures much larger than itself.